• Skip to primary navigation

 Standards and Indicators for Cultural Competence in Social Work Practice

 The National Association of Social Work also has a sixty-page guide called Standards and Indicators for Cultural Competence in Social Work Practice.
 The NASW “promotes and supports the implementation of cultural and linguistic competence at three intersecting levels: the individual, institutional, and societal.
-Cultural competence requires social workers to examine their cultural backgrounds and identities while seeking out the necessary knowledge, skills, and values that can enhance the delivery of services to people with varying cultural experiences associated with their race, ethnicity, gender, class, sexual orientation, religion, age, or disability [or other cultural factors].”
+Cultural competence requires social workers to examine their background and identities while seeking out the necessary knowledge, skills, and values that can enhance the delivery of services to people with varying cultural experiences associated with their race, ethnicity, gender, class, sexual orientation, religion, age, or disability [or other cultural factors].”

 The NASW requires that social workers consider socioeconomic and cultural factors in their work with clients.
 These factors may include family norms, the influence of spirituality or religions in clients’ lives, ethnic traditions, and language.
 They also must be aware of power differentials between themselves and their clients.
 The NASW urges social workers to understand the dynamics of racism, power, and oppression in their practice.
 Finally, the CSWE and NASW urge schools to recruit a diverse student body into the field — one that matches the changing ethnic and racial composition of the U.S. and that is prepared to work with diverse groups all over the country.